YoniBL/Clustering-Project/README.md

 # SymNMF Clustering Algorithm

-This project implements the Symmetric Non-negative Matrix Factorization (SymNMF) clustering algorithm in both C and Python, along with a Python-C API for improved calculation efficiency.
+This project is an implementation of the Symmetric Non-negative Matrix Factorization (SymNMF) clustering algorithm in both C and Python, along with a Python-C API for improved calculation efficiency.
 Additionally, it includes an analysis file to compare the SymNMF algorithm to the K-Means clustering algorithm.

 ## Files Overview